polyfy/polylith/readme.md

 that don't run on top of the JVM, or use something like [Neanderthal](https://neanderthal.uncomplicate.org) if we want to integrate with the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).

-An alternative approach would be to use the [GraalVM](https://www.graalvm.org) or similar.
+An alternative approach could be to use the [GraalVM](https://www.graalvm.org) or similar.

 ## Configuration